FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Block Pricing

-Pricing model where the cost of a particular resource or service is determined based on predefined blocks or tiers of usage.
+Pricing approach where the cost of a particular resource or service is determined based on predefined quantities or tiers of usage.
 In these scenarios, the Pricing Quantity can be different from the Usage Quantity.

 ## Charge